keypom/keypom-js/docs-advanced-tutorials/ticket-app/README.md

 near-blank-project
 ==================

-This app was initialized with [create-near-app]
+This [React] app was initialized with [create-near-app]

 Quick Start
 ===========

-If you haven't installed dependencies during setup:

-    npm install

-Build and deploy your contract to TestNet with a temporary dev account:

-    npm run deploy

-Test your contract:

-    npm test

-If you have a frontend, run `npm start`.
-This will run a dev server.
+To run this project locally:

+1. Prerequisites: Make sure you've installed [Node.js] ≥ 12
+2. Install dependencies: `yarn install`
+3. Run the local development server: `yarn dev` (see `package.json` for a full list of `scripts` you can run with `yarn`)

+Now you'll have a local development environment backed by the NEAR TestNet!

+Go ahead and play with the app and the code.
+As you make code changes, the app will automatically reload.

 Exploring The Code
 ==================

-1. The smart-contract code lives in the `/contract` folder.
+1. The "backend" code lives in the `/contract` folder.
 See the README there for more info.
-In blockchain apps the smart contract is the "backend" of your app.
 2. The frontend code lives in the `/frontend` folder. `/frontend/index.html` is a great place to start exploring.
-Note that it loads in `/frontend/index.js`, this is your entrypoint to learn how the frontend connects to the NEAR blockchain.
+Note that it loads in `/frontend/assets/js/index.js`, where you can learn how the frontend connects to the NEAR blockchain.
-3. Test your contract: `npm test`, this will run the tests in `integration-tests` directory.
+3. Tests: there are different kinds of tests for the frontend and the smart contract.
+See `contract/README` for info about how it's tested.
+The frontend code gets tested with [jest].
+You can run both of these at once with `yarn run test`.

 Deploy
 ======

 Every smart contract in NEAR has its [own associated account][NEAR accounts].
-When you run `npm run deploy`, your smart contract gets deployed to the live NEAR TestNet with a temporary dev account.
-When you're ready to make it permanent, here's how:
+When you run `yarn dev`, your smart contract gets deployed to the live NEAR TestNet with a throwaway account.
+When you're ready to make it permanent, here's how.

 Step 0: Install near-cli (optional)
 -------------------------------------

 [near-cli] is a command line interface (CLI) for interacting with the NEAR blockchain.
-It was installed to the local `node_modules` folder when you ran `npm install`, but for best ergonomics you may want to install it globally:
+It was installed to the local `node_modules` folder when you ran `yarn install`, but for best ergonomics you may want to install it globally:

-    npm install --global near-cli
+    yarn install --global near-cli

 Or, if you'd rather use the locally-installed version, you can prefix all `near` commands with `npx`